jstraub/jstraub.github.io/content/posts/2015-05-19-dpvmf-means.md

 CVPR 2015
 [paper](https://openaccess.thecvf.com/content_cvpr_2015/papers/Straub_Small-Variance_Nonparametric_Clustering_2015_CVPR_paper.pdf)

-We show how to derive a fast non-parametric DP-means algorithm, DP-vMF-means, for directional data like surface normals.
-This allows us to analyse surface normal distributions of depth images.
+We show how to derive a fast nonparametric DP-means algorithm, DP-vMF-means, for directional data like surface normals.
+This allows us to analyze surface normal distributions of depth images.